slatedocs/slate/source/includes/_assets.md

 Assets are files that you can upload to giosg system and that are publicly available.
 They are useful to hosts resources for you custom customized giosg products or your website components!

 Even though asset contents are publicly available, they can only be accessed with an URL.
-In other words, only your company members are able to see the list of your company assets.
+In other words, only your organization members are able to see the list of your organization assets.
 When the asset is used somewhere, e.g. on your custom chat dialog or your website, anyone is (and need to be) able to download its contents and see its public attributes.

 An asset resource has the following attributes.